canadians-360/radical-red-raids/README.md

 # Radical Red Raids: A Cobblemon Raid Dens Expansion

-This pack significantly expands the Cobblemon Raid Dens raiding experience by introducing hundreds of rare encounters featuring custom-curated move sets and powerful new ability combinations.
+This datapack significantly expands the Cobblemon Raid Dens raiding experience by introducing hundreds of rare encounters featuring custom-curated move sets and powerful new ability combinations.
 These changes are inspired by the popular ROM hack Radical Red.

 _No affiliation with Radical Red or Radical Trainer mods._